Created by Hartley Howard

 And it’s infuriating to see him riding all over in a “Chevvy.”

-Though none of this seemed to bother his fans, who were perhaps comforted by Bowman’s rather old-fashioned ways and his safe, pleasantly generic mysteries, more Golden Age in tone than hard-boiled, neither as coarse and disturbingly violent as Spillane or as complex and psychologically bruising as Macdonald.
+Though none of this seemed to bother his fans, who were perhaps comforted by Bowman’s rather old-fashioned ways and his safe, pleasantly generic mysteries. and for all the thumping around and heavy breathing, the books are more Golden Age in tone than hard-boiled, neither as coarse and disturbingly violent as Spillane or as complex and psychologically bruising as Macdonald.
 There must have been something reassuring to the “they don’t write ’em like that anymore” crowd about the timeless casual racism that allowed Bowman to continue to refer to blacks as “coloureds” well into the seventies, or indulge in the kind of tiresome ethnic stereotypes that saw him pondering if Captain Henderson of the Homicide Bureau, (who happens to be Native American) still carried a tomahawk or regular arguiments with Ulysses Applebaum, his money-grubbing Jewish (of course) landlord, over past-due rent.

 Take that, you young, politically-correct whippersnappers!